 So there you have the short answer.
 If you just wanted to bake your regular polymer clay a second time because you did something wrong the first time or because you added something to the existing already hardened sculpture then you can simply go ahead and bake it a second time without any issues.

 If you are using a special kind of polymer clay though, then you should read on because they may be a little harder to bake more than once.

 The two things that you should be careful about are the correct temperature and that the sculpture has already cooled down completely before you bake it again.

 You can find the right temperature for your polymer clay brand on the package or you can check out my polymer baking guide where I list the baking times of the most common polymer clay brands.

 If you want to bake your polymer clay more than twice though, then you should maybe read on because depending on the type of clay and the brand things may be a little more complicated.

-And if you have a special kind of clay like an effect clay (glitter for example) or if you are using a translucent clay, then you may want to read on as well because these clays can be a little harder to bake more than once as well.
+And if you have a special kind of clay-like effect clay (glitter for example) or if you are using translucent clay, then you may want to read on as well because these clays can be a little harder to bake more than once as well.

 Baking Regular Polymer Clay More Than Twice

 Baking regular polymer clay twice is almost never an issue.
 But if you want to bake it more than twice, then things start getting a little more complicated.